tahoe-lafs/tahoe-lafs/docs/configuration.rst

     mutable-type parameter in the webapi.
 If you do not specify a value here, Tahoe-LAFS will use SDMF for all newly-created mutable files.

-    Note that this parameter only applies to mutable files.
-Mutable directories, which are stored as mutable files, are not controlled by this parameter and will always use SDMF.
+    Note that this parameter applies only to files, not to directories.
+    Mutable directories, which are stored in mutable files, are not controlled by this parameter and will always use SDMF.
 We may revisit this decision in future versions of Tahoe-LAFS.

+    See `<frontends/specifications/mutable.rst>`_ for details about mutable
+    file formats.

 Frontend Configuration
 ======================